-Unlike some cities, Battle Creek isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Battle Creek are a mix of both white- and blue-collar jobs.
-Overall, Battle Creek is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Battle Creek who work in office and administrative support (12.26%), sales jobs (10.81%), and food service (7.70%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Battle Creek is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Battle Creek is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Battle Creek who work in sales jobs (10.43%), office and administrative support (8.96%), and management occupations (7.67%).

-Battle Creek is a very ethnically-diverse city.
+Battle Creek is an extremely ethnically-diverse city.
 The people who call Battle Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Battle Creek residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Battle Creek include Irish, English, Polish, and Dutch.
+Important ancestries of people in Battle Creek include German, Irish, English, Dutch, and Polish.

 The most common language spoken in Battle Creek is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Polish.